FlexYourBrain/Defold_Animation3D_Guide/README.md

 - Limit the export to Selected Objects instead of the whole scene.
 - +Y Up same as in defold.
 - When it comes to Mesh Data it is really up to your project if you are going to use some of these settings or not.
 UV's we will definitely need to draw the textures to the model, multiple UV sets are supported in defold with glTF.
-Normals you may need in the shader for things like lighting.
-Tangents are not supported at the moment, however I think they may be supported by defold in the near future.
-Vertex colors are supported in defold and can be accessed in the shader via color attribute ( attribute lowp vec4 color; ).
+Normals you may need in the shader for things like lighting and can be accessed in the shader via normal attribute (`attribute mediump vec3 normal;`).
+Tangents are supported and can be accessed in the shader via tangent attribute (`attribute mediump vec3 tangent;`).
+Vertex colors are supported in defold and can be accessed in the shader via color attribute ( `attribute mediump vec4 color;` ).
 - Materials we don't need to export because we setup our own materials for use in defold.
 - Armature rest position we just use the 0 frame.
 - We want to use skinning for our animation.
 Note: when we use skinned animations in defold our model material must be set to world for vertex space and cannot playback in local space.